Frequently Asked Questions

 - Communication, through speech and exchange ;

-- Vigilance and alertness, by constantly listening to our sound environment.
-The ear is never at rest and begins to age from birth.
+- Vigilance and alert, by constantly listening to our sound environment.
+The ear is never at rest and starts to age from birth.

-- Amplitude : determines whether the sound is weak or loud.
+- The amplitude : determines if the sound is weak or strong.
 The amplitude is expressed in decibels (dB).
 On an ENT audiogram, the amplitude is located on the ordinate axis ;

-- Frequency : determines whether the sound is low or high.
+- The frequency : determines if the sound is low or high.
 The frequency is expressed in Hertz (Hz).
 On an ENT audiogram, the frequency is located on the abscissa axis ;

 The hearing is exerted by the auditory system, through 2 channels :

-- The ear, which captures, analyzes and transforms the sounds into nerve impulses ;
+- The ear, which collects, analyzes and transforms the sounds into nerve impulses ;

 - The central nervous system, which interprets the sounds.

-The ear is an anatomical amplifier.
-Its complex structure houses the auditory receptor which transforms electrical signals into nerve impulses.
+The ear is a true anatomical amplifier.
+Its complex structure shelters the auditory receiver allowing to transform the electric signals into nervous influx.

-• In the outer ear : the pinna, thanks to its folds and shape, captures and amplifies the sound waves which are then guided to the eardrum by the ear canal.
-The ear canal is an air-filled cavity that communicates with the outside world ;
+• At the level of the external ear : the pinna, thanks to its folds and its shape, collects and amplifies the sound waves which are then guided to the eardrum by the auditory canal.
+The ear canal is a cavity filled with air that communicates with the outside ;

 • In the middle ear : the eardrum reacts to the pressure variations of the sound wave and transmits them to the ossicles (hammer, anvil, stirrup).
-The role of the ossicles is to mechanically amplify the vibrations of the eardrum membrane and transmit them to the cochlea (snail-shaped hearing organ).
+The role of the ossicles is to mechanically amplify the vibrations of the tympanic membrane and to transmit them to the cochlea (snail-shaped organ of hearing) ;

-• At the level of the nervous system, the auditory stimulus activates several brain areas, in both hemispheres : thus, a word heard activates the part of the brain that hears it and the part where it is understood.
-Auditory capacity only accounts for 10% of comprehension !
+• At the level of the nervous system, the auditory stimulus activates several cerebral areas, in both hemispheres : thus, a word heard activates the part of the brain that hears it and the part where it is understood.
+Auditory capacity only accounts for 10% in global comprehension !
 Cognition influences the way we hear.
-Indeed, most of the information processing is done by :
+In fact, most of the information processing is done by :